Student Right-to-Know and Campus Security Act

 College Fact Sheet

 The Act also requires institutions to make available the completion or graduation rate of certificate or degree seeing full-time students.
-This information is included in the Cañada College Fact Sheet as well as on the National Center for Education Statistics webpage.
+This information is included in the Cañada College Fact Sheets below and on the National Center for Education Statistics web page.

 More data related to the Clery Act, please see the California Community Colleges Chancellor’s Office website at http://srtk.cccco.edu/index.asp.